Paint-it: Text-to-Texture Synthesis via Deep Convolutional Texture Map Optimization and Physically-Based Rendering: Discussion, Limitation, and Conclusion

 We expect $\ours$ can revolutionize the heuristic graphics pipelines, \eg, editing, relighting textures, and generating unlimited realistic 3D assets for production.
 The current limitation of $\ours$ is the optimization time, which takes approximately 15$\sim$30 minutes per mesh.
 To further accelerate $\ours$, an efficient loss using the Consistency models~\cite{song2023consistency} would be helpful.
 Also, based on our synthesized texture maps for large-scale mesh datasets, curating a PBR texture map dataset and using it to train a feed-forward generative model would be a promising future direction.

-\paragraph{Acknowledgment} We thank the members of AMILab~\cite{ami} and RVH group~\cite{rvh} for their helpful discussions and proofreading.
+{ \paragraph{Acknowledgment} We thank the members of AMILab~\cite{ami} and RVH group~\cite{rvh} for their helpful discussions and proofreading.
 The project was made possible by funding from the Carl Zeiss Foundation.
 This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 409792180 (Emmy Noether Programme, project: Real Virtual Humans), and the German Federal Ministry of Education and Research (BMBF): T\"ubingen AI Center, FKZ: 01IS18039A.
 Gerard Pons-Moll is a Professor at the University of T\"ubingen endowed by the Carl Zeiss Foundation, at the Department of Computer Science and a member of the Machine Learning Cluster of Excellence, EXC number 2064/1 – Project number 390727645.
-K. Youwang and T.-H. Oh were supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) (No.RS-2023-00225630, Development of Artificial Intelligence for Text-based 3D Movie Generation; No.RS-2022-00164860, Development of human digital twin technology based on dynamic behavior modeling and human-object-space interaction; No.2021-0-02068, Artificial Intelligence Innovation Hub).
+Kim Youwang and Tae-Hyun Oh were supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) (No.RS-2023-00225630, Development of Artificial Intelligence for Text-based 3D Movie Generation; No.2022-0-00290, Visual Intelligence for Space-Time Understanding and Generation based on Multi-layered Visual Common Sense; No.2021-0-02068, Artificial Intelligence Innovation Hub).}

 {

 }